EricTGoto/Notes/Django/Notes.md

 starts the development server on internal IP at port 8000, to specify a specific port, pass it as an argument i.e: python manage.py runserver 8000 not intended for production, just for developing. use a real webserver for development, like Apache, NGINX

+**makemigrations:**
+command to run when you make changes to the models and want the changes to be stored as a migration a migration is how django stores changes to the models

+**migrate:**
+takes all migrations that haven't been applied and syncs changes to the models with the schema in the DB

+**sqlmigrate:**
+prints to the screen what SQL Django thinks is required for the migration

+**check**:
+checks for any problems in project without making migrations or touching DB

 <h2>Views</h2>
 functions, to call a view, it needs to be mapped to a URL